-As soon as you have initiated to save a file, the cropping and caption window will open.
-If you would not like to crop or add a caption to your image, click on continue.
+As soon as you have initiated a file save, the cropping and caption window will open.
+If you would not like to crop or add a caption to your image, click continue.

 At the top are several practical aids for perfect image composition and cropping.